Abelian Surfaces over totally real fields are Potentially Modular: Shimura varieties

-We now assume that $K = K_p K^p$ is a reasonable compact open subgroup.
+We now assume that $K = K^pK_p$ is a reasonable compact open subgroup.
 We choose a lattice $V' \subset V_F$ with the property that $K^p$ stabilizes $V' \otimes_{\Z} \mathbb{A}^{\infty, p}$ and that $V' \otimes \ocal_{F_v} = V \otimes \ocal_{F_v}$ for all places $v |p$ such that $K_v \neq \Par(v)$ and $ V' \otimes \ocal_{F_v} = V_3 $ for all places $v$ such that $K_v = \Par(v)$.

-Then $(\ocal_F, V', \langle. \rangle)$ defines an integral PEL Datum and $K \subset G'_1( \hat{\mathbb{Z} })$ where $G'_1$ is the group scheme over $\Spec \Z$ of symplectic similitudes of $V'$.
+Then $(\ocal_F, V', \langle. \rangle)$ defines an integral PEL datum and $K \subset G'_1( \hat{\mathbb{Z} })$ where $G'_1$ is the group scheme over $\Spec \Z$ of symplectic similitudes of $V'$.

-The theory of toroidal compactification associates to this integral PEL Datum, compact open $K$, $W \in \mathfrak{C}$ and $\gamma \in G_1(\A^{\infty})$ a lattice $L_{W, K, \gamma} \subset C(V_F/W^\bot)$ (see~\cite[\S5.3]{MR3186092} and~\cite[\S3]{lan_2016}).
+The theory of toroidal compactification associates a lattice $L_{W, K, \gamma} \subset C(V_F/W^\bot)$ to this integral PEL datum, compact open $K$, $W \in \mathfrak{C}$ and $\gamma \in G_1(\A^{\infty})$ (see~\cite[\S5.3]{MR3186092} and~\cite[\S3]{lan_2016}).
 The $K$-admissible rational polyhedral cone decompositions which satisfy the following extra properties form a cofinal subset of the set of all $K$-admissible rational polyhedral cone decompositions: \begin{enumerate} \item The decomposition is projective (in the sense of~\cite{AMRT}). \item The decomposition is smooth with respect to the lattices $L_{W,K, \gamma}$. \end{enumerate}